Investment Risk, CDS Insurance and Firm Financing

 47 Pages Posted: 28 Feb 2011 Last revised: 26 Aug 2016

-This paper develops a model of CDS demand when investment is subject to economic fluctuations and verification is imperfect.
+We develop a model in which investment risk drives the demand for CDS insurance.
 We show that CDS overinsurance (insurance in excess of renegotiation proceeds) is procyclical and allows for greater financing of firms with positive NPV projects.
 In bad times, CDS overinsurance triggers the early liquidation of firms with low continuation values.
-Our analysis explains the optimality of CDS contracting and reconciles evidence showing that CDSs are most beneficial for firms that are safer and have higher continuation values.
+Our analysis explains the benefits of CDS contracting over economic cycles and reconciles evidence showing that CDSs are most beneficial for firms that are safer and have higher continuation values.
 The model generates a number of empirical predictions and provides insights on the regulation of CDS markets.

 Keywords: CDS, Bankruptcy, Moral Hazard, Financing Efficiency, Regulation

 JEL Classification: G33, D86, D61